 I’ve been told no self-respecting Russian would serve Beef Stroganoff without Sweet Gherkins on the side, but the Sweet Gherkins are IN this recipe.
 And they’re the perfect counterpoint to all the rich cream.
 Try them in the dish.
 You can push them to the side if you don’t care for them…did I say that?
 Seriously, don’t do that…

 The other things that make this Stroganoff special?
 It uses soured cream, not our American Sour Cream and it’s served (normally at our house) over rice, just like Aunt Ginny had it in Russia.
-I didn’t use the rice when I made it for my Dad and just used a good egg noodle.
+I didn’t use the rice when I made it for my Dad (Aunt Ginny was Dad’s Sister) and just used a good egg noodle.
 He was not happy.
 Nor was he happy that I use a pretty heavy hand with the spices, a lighter hand with the cream (I use half beef stock and half cream so the stroganoff isn’t so heavy) and tossed a smidge of brandy in the mix.

 I guess we’ll have to have a “Stroganoff Off”, Dad and I, and see what version is the best.
 Between you and me, I’ll make it exactly like Ginny next time, just for my Dad.
 When you’re my Da’s age, sometimes you just want what you want and at his age, he deserves it, too!
-And I’ll give you my Aunt’s recipe and my changeups, too, which are really pretty minimal so you can choose.
+And I’ll give you my Aunt’s recipe and my changeups, too, in parentheses, which are really pretty minimal so you can choose.